mirako-ai/mcp-remote-demo-server/README.md

 ```
 Authorization: Bearer [authToken]
 ```
-you may use the `AuthTokenAuthProvider` class as your AuthProvider like this:
+you may use the `AuthTokenAuthProvider` class from [`auth/auth_provider.py`](auth/auth_provider.py) as your AuthProvider like this:
 ```
+from auth.auth_provider import AuthTokenAuthProvider

 mcp = FastMCP(name=__name__, auth=AuthTokenAuthProvider([auth_token]))
 ```